phetdam/daily-coding-problem/README.md

 ![./dcp_banner.png](./dcp_banner.png)

 > *Note:* This `README.md` is only relevant for the `legacy` directory and will
-> be migrated as `legacy/README.md` in the future.
+> be renamed to `legacy/README.md` soon.

 ## Historical note

 Three years ago in 2019, during my sophomore year in college, I first subscribed to Daily Coding Problem to get some interview practice.
-Now that I am a "working adult", I have decided to rework some of these problems just to refresh my brain and to practice writing some C++, although I have recently cleaned up some legacy C and Python code in this repo as well.
+Now that I am a "working adult", I have decided to rework some of these problems just to refresh my brain and to practice writing some C++, which has become my preferred language, although I have recently cleaned up some legacy C and Python code in this repo as well.

 ## About